KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Lens model

 We describe the stellar mass to halo mass relation as an exponential function:

-where\footnote{$\alpha$ is set empirically as the stellar-to-halo mass function diverges at that value, thus we set it at the value that is higher than the largest stellar mass in our sample.} $\alpha = 12.0$, $\beta$, and $\gamma$ are the free parameters we will be fitting, and $e$ the Euler number.
-Note that the functional form presented here stems from \citet{Matthee2016}, but we have redefined some of the quantities.
-We use separate relations for the central and satellite galaxies, thus having two sets of $\beta$ and $\gamma$ parameters, as we want to constrain the SMHM relation for those populations separately.
+where\footnote{We note that $\alpha$ is set empirically as the stellar-to-halo mass function diverges at that value, thus we set it at the value that is higher than the largest stellar mass in our sample.} $\alpha = 12.0$, and $\beta$ and $\gamma$ are the free parameters we will be fitting.
+We note that the functional form presented here stems from \citet{Matthee2016}, but we have redefined some of the quantities\footnote{Our parameter $\beta$ is the same quantity as $1/\beta\log(e))$ in \citet{Matthee2016}, from the equation in their footnote 4.}.
+We use separate relations for the central and satellite galaxies, thus we have two sets of $\beta$ and $\gamma$ parameters since we want to constrain the SMHM relation for those populations separately.
+The choice of this type of parametrisation for the SMHM relation is motivated by reducing the number of free parameters required for the fit, while to first order maintaining the shape of the relation that is similar to the more widely adopted double power law parametrisations \citep[as presented by][]{Leauthaud2012, Moster2013, vanUitert2016}.

-The gravitational shear and convergence profiles are calculated using the equations 14 to 16, presented by \citet{Wright1999}, from which the predicted ellipticities for all the lenses are calculated according to the weak lensing relations presented in \citet{Schneider2003}.
+The gravitational shear and convergence profiles are calculated using equations 14 to 16 from \citet{Wright1999}, from which the predicted ellipticities for all of the lenses are calculated according to the weak lensing relations presented in \citet{Schneider2003}.
 We first calculate the reduced shear for our NFW profiles:

 from which the ellipticities are calculated according to the following equation: